Photo: project sponsor Jülich

 The German SDH market is developing dynamically, reported Magdalena Berberich from Solites.
 While 58 SDH plants with a capacity of 114 MWth have been commissioned in the last 20 years, 12 plants totalling 100 MWth are currently being realized.
 “We should work to accelerate the authorization process”, demanded Berberich, as project development times are still far too long.

-She quoted targets from the report Climate Neutral Germany 2045 from the consulting company Prognos.
-According to this, collector fields are expected to feed 13 TWh into heat networks by 2045.
+She quoted targets from the report Climate Neutral Germany 2045 from the consultancy Prognos.
+According to this, collector fields are expected to feed in 13 TWh into heat networks by 2045.
 This corresponds to 30 million m2 of collector area (21 GWth), assuming a specific yield of 433 kWh/m2.
 This is an extremely ambitious increase compared to the 114 MWth currently in operation.

-Christian Maaß, Department Head at the German Federal Economy Ministry
+Christian Maaß, Department Head at the German Federal Ministry for Economic Affairs and Climate Action

 Photo: Bärbel Epp